If you are looking for the most comprehensive guide to the exact filming locations of The Banshees of Inisherin, then you’ve come to the right place!

 I’m lucky enough to have grown up in this region and have visited these stunning locations countless times, so I’m really looking forward to sharing with you exactly where the movie was filmed.

-Here are all exact filming locations of The Banshees of Inisherin on Google Maps:
+All 11 exact filming locations of The Banshees of Inisherin:

 The film premiered in Venice on the 5th September, 2022, and for those who had the privilege of being present during its first viewing, one thing that must have stood out was the spectacular, jaw-dropping scenery on display.